sleclercq/mtgox-java/README.md

             <version>0.1.7</version>
         </dependency>

-You can get developer snapshot releases by adding the following to your maven pom.xml
+If you plan to use future versions of the API, developer snapshot releases can be obtained by adding the following to your maven pom.xml

     <repositories>
         ...